 The Office of the Quartet Representative (OQR) consists of a team of policy advisors based in Jerusalem entrusted with shaping and implementing the development agenda of the Quartet Representative.
 The policy advisors are either seconded or supported by partner countries and organizations or employed directly by the OQR.
-The major donors providing budget support to the OQR are the United States Government, the European Commission and the Norwegian Government.
+The major donors providing budget support to the OQR are the United States Government, the Government of Canada, the European Commission and the Norwegian Government.

 This advisory team works closely with all levels of the Palestinian National Authority, the Government of Israel, the international donor community, Palestinian civil society, and the Palestinian and Israeli private sectors to implement the development agenda of the Quartet Representative.